qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays: qSIEVE: Efficient Quantum Memory in Atom Arrays

 \subsection{Hardware Compatibility}

 A key hardware feature required for our implementation is the collective movement of 2D grids of check qubits.
 In atom arrays, coherent movement of a 2D array of qubits via an AOD has been experimentally demonstrated in the context of quantum error correction~\cite{bluvstein2022quantum,xu2023constant,bluvstein2024logical}.
 High-fidelity parallel CZ gates on adjacent qubits and single-qubit rotations have also been demonstrated experimentally with error rates of $\sim5\times 10^{-3}$ and $<10^{-3}$, respectively~\cite{evered2023high, ma2023high, levine2022dispersive}.
 Most notably, these error rates are below the threshold for many QEC codes, including the surface code and the generalized-bicycle codes we consider.
-Various methodologies for mid-circuit measurement also exist in experiment~\cite{singh2022dual, graham2023mid, shea2020submillisecond, bluvstein2022quantum}, however, current measurement error rates are $\sim5\times 10^{-2}$, which is just above the threshold for most codes.
-A notable contributor to measurement errors that's important to mention is atom loss.
-This has been a topic of much recent research, with promising directions for improvement.
-For example, \cite{ma2023high} mentions that future non-destructive measurement techniques can be used to detect and correct atom loss events during measurement.
+Various methodologies for mid-circuit measurement also exist in experiment~\cite{singh2022dual, graham2023mid, shea2020submillisecond, bluvstein2024logical}.

-Concerning the scalability needed for QEC, machines with $>$ 250 atoms exist in experiment~\cite{ebadi2021quantum, singh2022dual, bluvstein2024logical} which is more qubits than is needed for many of the generalized bicycle codes we consider.
+The scale needed for a single memory block with qSIEVE has also been demonstrated as machines with $>$ 250 atoms exist in experiment~\cite{ebadi2021quantum, singh2022dual, bluvstein2024logical}.
+For reference, the smallest code we simulate only requires 144 atoms (using the $[[72,12,6]]$ code).